micmejia/bible-dump/AMPC/Deuteronomy/Deut 33.md

-Of Naphtali he said: O Naphtali, [^f]satisfied with favor and full of the blessing of the Lord, possess the Sea [of Galilee] and [its warm, sunny climate like] the south.
+Of Naphtali he said: O Naphtali, satisfied with favor and full of the blessing of the Lord, possess the Sea [of Galilee] and [its warm, sunny climate like] the south.